Claire Harris Poetry Prize Submissions

 What to Expect after Submission

-Every manuscript will be read by Kazim Ali, who will select the winning manuscript for the 2024 prize.
-Kazim will also work with the author to edit the prize-winning manuscript for publication.
+Every manuscript will be read by Cecily Nicholson, who will select the winning manuscript for the 2026 prize.
+Nicholson will also work with the author to edit the prize-winning manuscript for publication.

 About Claire Harris

-Claire Harris is a decorated Black Trinidadian Canadian poet who emigrated to Canada in 1966.
+Claire Harris was a decorated Black Trinidadian Canadian poet who emigrated to Canada in 1966.
 Her poetry is known for verse techniques such as contrasting prose and poetry and for alternating voices, ranging from British English to Trinidadian Creole.
-Harris’s innovative poetry dramatized and made public the issues of injustice in colonial and post-colonial settings and the psychological struggles experienced by racialized women who face violence and oppression.
+Harris’s innovative poetry dramatizes and makes public the issues of injustice in colonial and post-colonial settings and the psychological struggles experienced by racialized women who face violence and oppression.
 She mentored numerous young poets as both a teacher and an editor at Dandelion and blue buffalo.

 Harris’s eight books of poetry include Fables from the Women’s Quarters and Translation into Fiction, both released in 1984.
-Her later work included Drawing Down a Daughter and She, which combined prose and poetry to give urgency to the search for a cultural home.
+Her later work, which includes Drawing Down a Daughter and She, combines prose and poetry to give urgency to the search for a cultural home.
 During her lifetime, her work won international acclaim; was widely anthologized in Canada, the US, and abroad; and was translated into German and Hindi.
 Harris won the Commonwealth Award for Poetry for the Americas Region, the Writers’ Guild of Alberta Award for Poetry, the Alberta Culture Poetry Prize, and the Alberta Culture Special Award.
 She was also a finalist for a Governor General’s Award in 1992.

 About icehouse poetry and Goose Lane Editions